Oxford Summer School

 How to book

 Online booking will open on Wednesday 9th December.
-Please note this is earlier than currently advertised on our website.
-There will be a link on this page that will take you to Eventbrite, our booking site.
+Follow the link at the top of this page that will take you to Eventbrite, our booking site.
 Once you have completed the online booking process you will need to contact our UK office within 7 days to pay your deposit of £400 (GBP).
 The number to call is +44 (0)1865 302 900 and payment can be made by most major credit or debit cards, but please note we are unfortunately unable to accept American Express.
 The remaining balance is due by Monday 29th February 2016.

 You will also need to book your accommodation and details on how to do this are explained below.